Types of lymphoma of the skin

 Sezary syndrome: This disease is often thought of as an advanced form of mycosis fungoides, but these are actually 2 different diseases.
 In Sezary syndrome (SS), most or all of the skin is involved, instead of just patches of skin.
 The disease causes a very itchy, red rash that can look like a sunburn.
 This is called generalized erythroderma.
 The skin is often thickened.
 Lymphoma cells, called Sezary cells, can be found in the bloodstream (as well as in the lymph nodes).

 Primary cutaneous anaplastic large cell lymphoma (ALCL): This lymphoma usually starts as one or a few tumors on the skin.
 The tumors can vary in size, with some smaller than an inch across and others several inches across.
+Some of these may break open (ulcerate) in the middle.

 Most people with this disease are in their 50s and 60s, but it can also occur in children.
 It is found at least twice as often in men as in women.
 In most cases it does not spread beyond the skin, and the prognosis (outlook) is very good.

 Subcutaneous panniculitis-like T-cell lymphoma: This rare lymphoma invades the deepest layers of the skin, where it causes nodules (lumps) to form.
-Most often these develop on the legs, but they can occur anywhere on the body.
+Most often these are on the legs, but they can occur anywhere on the body.
 This lymphoma affects all ages and both sexes equally.
 It usually grows slowly and tends to have a good prognosis.

 - Primary cutaneous CD4+ small/medium sized pleomorphic T-cell lymphoma often starts as a single area of thickening of the skin or a tumor, but later there may be multiple tumors.
+This type of lymphoma tends to grow more slowly and to have a better outlook than the others in this group.

 - Skin lymphomas that don’t fall into any of these 3 categories are called simply primary cutaneous peripheral T-cell lymphoma, unspecified.
 People can have either single or multiple nodules.